Rules, Procedures and Forms

 Role of the Chairman

 • The Chairman will introduce the debate and speakers according to the Chairman’s sheet.
-They are also responsible for reading the Chairman’s Notices at the end of the Third Negative speaker’s speech while the adjudicator is finalising his/her adjudication.
+They are also responsible for reading the Chairman’s Notices (if applicable) at the end of the Third Negative speaker’s speech while the adjudicator is finalising his/her adjudication.

 Role of the Timekeeper